quad-damage/cserver-lua-api/docs/Lua/Classes/angle.md

 angle:get()
 ```

-Returns the fields of the angle
+Returns the fields of the angle.